asfathahamed/EDGE-Components-Hackathon-2019/README.md

 - Play option will play the video Inline.

-- Modal option will display popup window to play the video.
+- Modal option will display Modal view to play the video.

 - If you scroll down the page then the video is fixed at top-right position.